bondy-io/bondy_docs/docs/concepts/realms.md

 ## Master Realm
-When you start Bondy for the first time it creates and stores the Bondy Master realm a.k.a `com.leapsight.bondy`.
+When you start Bondy for the first time it creates and stores the Bondy Master realm identifiedm with the uri `bondy` (also the now deprecated `com.leapsight.bondy`).

 This realm is the root realm which allows an admin user to create, list, modify and delete other realms.
 The realm can be customised either through the `bondy.conf` file or dynamically using the [WAMP](/reference/wamp_api/realm) and [HTTP](/reference/http_api/realm) APIs.